Abbas Karimi

 Mohammad Abbas Karimi (محمد عباس کریمی; born 1997) is a swimmer, who came second in the S5 50 meter butterfly event at the 2017 World Para Swimming Championships, making him the first refugee athlete to win a medal at that competition.
 He came eighth in the 50 meter butterfly S5 event for the Refugee Paralympic Team at the 2020 Summer Paralympics.

-Since 2022, Karimi competes for the US team.
+In 2021, Karimi obtained US citizenship and started to compete for the USA team.
 He was part of the US team that won the medley relay event at the 2022 World Para Swimming Championships.
 He has won national championship events in Afghanistan, Turkey and the US.
+Karimi competed for the US team at the 2024 Summer Paralympics, and was part of the US team that came second in the Mixed 4×50 m freestyle relay 20 pts event.

 Personal life

 Karimi was born in Kabul, Afghanistan, and had no arms from birth.
 His family is of Hazara descent, and his father died in 2019.
 One of his brothers lives in Australia, and Karimi did not see him from 2013 until 2021.
 After the 2021 Taliban offensive, Karimi's family relocated from Afghanistan to Pakistan.

 At the age of 16, Karimi fled Afghanistan, to escape the Taliban.
 In 2013, he arrived at a refugee camp in Turkey, having traveled through Iran and the Zagros Mountains.
 He lived in four different refugee camps in Turkey.
 In 2016, Karimi moved to Portland, Oregon, US, after being assisted by an American teacher and the United Nations High Commissioner for Refugees with his documentation for resettlement in the US.
 In 2019, he moved to Fort Lauderdale, Florida.
 In 2022, Karimi became a naturalized American citizen.